mmlab-cv/PanopTOP/topview/README.md

 The viewpoint at the beginning is probably bad.
 Please manipulate the viewpoint and save it with pressing S. It will be saved to camera.json file.
 Close and open again.
 Press L to load the viewpoint, now it should work with set viewpoint.

 **WARNING**: don’t manipulate size of the window, loading of viewpoint will not work then.
 If you did (for example if display changed), make Save and Load again.

+## Creation of a new dataset from custom viewpoints
+In order to create a new dataset from custom viewpoints starting from the panoptic dataset, refer to the folder **datasets/PANOPTIC/make_dataset/**, and in particular the script **make_dataset.py**